formlio/forml/docs/interactive.rst

 ================

-To enable practical *research and development* of ForML :doc:`projects <project>`, the framework allows in one of its :ref:`execution mechanisms <platform-execution>` to compose and operate its :doc:`workflows <workflow/index>` interactively.
-Generally, this can be utilized in REPL (*read-evaluate-print-loop*) based terminals or more typically using high-level frontend interfaces like the popular :doc:`Jupyter <jupyter:index>` notebooks.
+To enable practical *research and development* of ForML :doc:`projects <project>`, the framework allows as one of its :ref:`execution mechanisms <platform-execution>` to compose and operate its :doc:`workflows <workflow/index>` *interactively*.
+Generally, this can be utilized within REPL (*read-evaluate-print-loop*) based terminals or more typically using high-level frontend interfaces like the popular :doc:`Jupyter <jupyter:index>` notebooks.